neurorishika/ant_template_builder/README.md

 poetry run python scripts/asymmetrize_resampled.py
 ```

 By default, the script will look for data (*.nrrd files) in the `resampled_data` folder and generate asymmetrized images in the same folder.
 It will also backup the original images in the backup folder.
 You can use "--help" to see the options for the script, including the option to change the input, output and backup folders.
-This requires the metadata.csv file described above to be present and linked using the -m flag.
+This requires the whole_brain_metadata.csv file described above to be present and linked using the -m flag.

 ```
 poetry run python scripts/asymmetrize_resampled.py --help